dreampulse/modelizer/README.md

 ```

 You can although use a filter to change the value before its stored in the database.
-The following example changes the sting to uppercase.
+The following example changes the string to uppercase.
 This is the reason you always have to retun the value in a filter.
 ```javascript
 var uppercase = function(value) {
   assert(typeof value == 'string');